s98113161/auto-xtrabackup/README.md

 # auto-xtrabackup
-this shell helped you automatic backup mysql database by xtrbackup.
+this shell helped you automatic backup mysql database by xtrabackup.

 make sure u already install Percona XtraBackup, then you can just put file into below folder and grant executble permission(chmod):
 ```sh